Borscht: Ukrainian

 There are multiple examples of the soup in Ukrainian cuisine.
 Virtually every oblast has its own version.
 Differences between particular varieties may regard the type of stock used (meat, bone, or both), the type of meat (beef, pork, poultry, etc.), the choice of vegetables and the method of cutting and cooking them.
 For example, although the typical recipe calls for beef and pork, the Kyiv variant uses mutton or lamb as well as beef, while in the Poltava region, the stock for borscht is cooked on poultry meat, that is, chicken, duck or goose.
 The use of zucchini, beans and apples is characteristic of the Chernihiv borscht; in this variant, beetroots are sautéed in vegetable oil rather than lard, and the sour taste comes solely from tomatoes and tart apples.
 The Lviv borscht is based on bone stock and is served with chunks of Vienna sausages.
 In Southern Ukraine borshch typically includes legumes.
 Historically, borshch with meat was reserved as a holiday dish, meanwhile varieties consumed during lent would include fish, such as dried crucian carp.

+Numerous seasonal varieties of borshch exist in Ukrainian tradition: in spring and during summer, green borshch is traditionally cooked, meanwhile borshch with pork would be traditionally reserved for Christmas season, and in autumn borshch with mutton and chicken was also popular.
+The traditional variety of borshch consumed during Lent contained fish, wheat flour, hemp oil, beans and potatoes.
+Other popular traditional ingredients of borshch are salo, fried sausages.
+During the late 19th century a dish known as panskyi borshch ("lords' borshch") would be cooked with the addition of duck, chicken and pork meat.

 Borscht is symbolic of hospitality in Ukraine and is part of multiple traditional celebrations and rituals.
 In some parts of Ukraine, the third day of a wedding celebration is called do nevistky na borshch, which translates to "visit daughter-in-law to eat borscht".
 In 2022, UNESCO added "Culture of Ukrainian borscht cooking" to the List of Intangible Cultural Heritage in Need of Urgent Safeguarding, citing the Russian invasion of Ukraine.